2010 Italian Open – Men's singles

 Defending champion Rafael Nadal defeated David Ferrer in the final, 7–5, 6–2 to win the men's singles tennis title at the 2010 Italian Open.
-It was his record-extending fifth Italian Open title.
+It was his record-extending fifth Italian Open title, and marked the second leg of Nadal's “Clay Slam”—a season sweep of the Monte-Carlo, Rome, Madrid, and French Open clay court tournaments.

 Seeds

 The top eight seeds receive a bye into the second round.